St Joseph's Industrial School, Glin: History

 The school was founded in 1872 in Sexton Street, Limerick.
 It moved to Glin in 1928 and operated until 1966.
+The school building in Glin was subsequently demolished.

 Conclusions of the Ryan report

 Physical abuse

 The Department of Education was aware that a boys' jaw was fractured, probably by Brother Marceau (pseudonym), and that the child was hospitalized.
 Brother Marceau was transferred to another residential school in Tralee.

 Glin was described as having a "severe, systemic regime of corporal punishment".

 Sexual abuse

 Two Christian Brothers, Br.
 Buiron and Piperel (pseudonyms) were transferred to Glin, having been investigated about sexual abuse in other industrial schools at earlier dates.
 The Commission described the decision to transfer them as "reckless".

 Department of Education

 The Department of Education was criticised for failing in its supervisory duties, protecting the institution and dismissing serious complaints.